BioRoboticsUNAM/pyRobotics/README.md

 If someone should be interested in knowing more about any of these projects, you can contact me at adrianrc[dot]89[at]gmail[dot]com.

 ### Installation
+YOU DON'T NEED TO DOWNLOAD THE ENTIRE SOURCE PACKAGE, JUST A DISTUTILS PACKAGE FROM THE `dist` FOLDER.

-To install the library from a distutils package (pyRobotics-<version>.tar.gz), simply run `python setup.py install`.
-(You might need super user permissions)
+To install the library from a distutils package (`pyRobotics-<version>.tar.gz` from the `dist` folder), simply extract the content from the package and run `sudo python setup.py install`.

 ### IMPORTANT NOTE